biolab/orange-web2/public/license/_index.md

 Orange is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+Screenshots of Orange workflows, interfaces, and visualizations can be freely used in educational materials, books, and research publications under the terms of the GPL license.
+However, users should ensure that datasets and any third-party content included in screenshots comply with their respective copyright terms.

 Orange documentation, content on its website and other non-code content are all available under Creative Commons Attribution-ShareAlike license unless specified otherwise.
 Attribution should be made to Orange, Data Mining Fruitful & Fun, with a link to its website <a href="https://orange.biolab.si/">https://orange.biolab.si/</a>.

 Orange Widgets and Canvas are based on Qt, which is distributed under GPL 3.0 (as well as LGPL 2.1, see <a href="https://www.qt.io/licensing/">https://www.qt.io/licensing/</a>.